 TESTIMONIAL: Having personally suffered a significant loss, I could write a book on all things people do and say that are more hurtful than helpful!
 Caring is about loving one another, not simply following lists of things "to do" and what not to say.
 Whether a pastor, church leader, or member of a congregation, EVERY Christian really needs to know and understand the biblical teachings and embrace the core biblical principles included in your Caring Fundamentals training series!

 Care may be the ultimate discipling opportunity!

-Knowing that it's easier to trust God in the calm than in the midst of the storm, it's no wonder the impact of ministry is often greatest when people are facing trials of many kinds.
-It's at these times when people naturally cry out to God, examine our lives, question our beliefs, and are open and eager to experience the love of Christ.
+Knowing that it is easier to trust God in the calm than midst of the storm, it's no wonder the impact of ministry is often greatest when people are facing difficult life circumstances and challenges.
+Storms (aka, trials of many kinds) are significant as it is during times of trouble that people naturally cry out to God, examine their lives, question their beliefs, and are open and eager to experience the love of Christ.

 We encourage Christians to think about care as discipling at times when the conditions are optimal for growth!
 After all...

 - Jesus uses turbulent times to get our attention so that we might trust in Him alone.
 (See Matthew 8:23-27)

 - The purpose of trials is to reveal the extent of our faith and to mature and grow us spiritually.
 (See James 1:2-18)

 TESTIMONIAL: Thanks for all you do.
 I LOVE the training materials.
 You have challenged our paradigms on many fronts, and I am so thankful to be part of this ministry.